-Do-it-yourself Fundraising and Benefits are great ways to get people to come together for a good cause.
+Do-it-yourself Fundraising and Community Events are great ways to get people to come together for a good cause.

 Here are just some ideas to help get you started and make a difference in the lives of the people around you.